1 killed, 3 hurt in shooting near east Columbus motorcycle club

 Officers arrived at the area of East 5th and Osborn avenues on a reported shooting around 11:05 p.m. and found a man who was shot.

-The man, who police identified as 52-yer-old Trevor Seymour, was taken to Grant Medical Center, where he was pronounced dead.
+The man, who police identified as 52-year-old Trevor Seymour, was taken to Grant Medical Center, where he was pronounced dead.

 According to police, three other men were also shot and went to OSU East for treatment.
 They have all been released.